Last updated: October 26, 2016

-Example: John, Meghan, and Louis form an Virginia LLC to operate their website design business.
+Example: John, Meghan, and Louis form a Virginia LLC to operate their website design business.
 John, a big spender, owes $38,000 on his personal credit cards.
 When he doesn’t pay, the accounts are turned over to a collection agency which obtains a $38,000 court judgment against him.
 While the collection agency can attempt to collect on the debt from John’s personal assets, it cannot take money or property owned by the LLC.
 For example, it cannot get any of the money held in the LLC’s bank account.

 Example: The collection agency obtains a charging order from a Virginia court ordering the website design LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-Virginia’s LLC law says that the charging order is the exclusive remedy that personal creditors of Virginia LLC members have to get at an owner’s LLC interest (Virginia Code § 13.1-1041.1).Thus, unlike some states, Virginia does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
-This makes Virginia a more friendly state for people who want to form LLCs to protect their assets from personal creditors.
+Virginia’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of Virginia LLC members can use to get at their LLC ownership interest.
+Thus, unlike some other states, Virginia does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
+This makes Virginia a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.